AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-manage-data.md

 ---
 # Manage Data

-Manage Data provides access to a variety of tools for managing integrations, report and chart data, dashboards, and exports.
+Manage Data provides access to various tools for managing integrations, report and chart data, dashboards, and exports.

 ## To access `Manage Data`: